 5. The Bridge Curse (2020)

-Lester Shih’s Taiwanese horror movie ‘The Bridge Curse’ offers a more concentrated take on the ‘Salem’s Lot’ genre.
-While in the latter, a town is plagued, ‘The Bridge Curse’ focuses on a haunted bridge.
+Lester Shih’s Taiwanese horror movie ‘The Bridge Curse’ offers a more concentrated take on Dauberman’s approach, literally.
+While in the latter, a town is plagued/haunted, ‘The Bridge Curse’ focuses on a haunted bridge.
 As per a legend, the ghost of a girl who killed herself by jumping off the bridge haunts the spot, killing anyone who visits it at night.
-However, there is a custom that leads to death, involving counting the steps and turning one’s head back.
-Set across four timelines, the film follows different people, showcasing their experiences at the bridge, with a special focus on a group of students who carry out a “courage test,” only to be subjected to the ghost’s wrath.
+However, there is a custom that leads to death.
+Set across four timelines, the film follows different people, showcasing their terrifying experiences at the bridge.
+A detective approach is also at play in both films, which eventually leads to the action.
+In this film, a group of students try to find the truth behind the bridge, similar to Ben Mears, who delves into the darkness in his hometown.

 4. The Cursed (2021)

 Vampires are replaced with a werewolf in Sean Ellis’ gothic horror drama ‘The Cursed.’
 The film is set in a remote village in 19th-century France and centers on pathologist John McBride (Boyd Holbrook), who is faced with a weird situation.
 The village is plagued by a silver-toothed wolf-like beast that is claiming victims.
 These attacks started happening after the children of the village started having nightmares that were connected to two executions.
 It is up to John to find the creature and trap it, if not kill it, just like Ben Mears decides to end the reign of vampires.
-The cast also includes Kelly Reilly, Amelia Crouch, and Alistair Petrie.
+Ellis does a good job incorporating the dread in the setting, one that befits the narrative and is similar to ‘Salem’s Lot.’
+The underlying subtle humor is also at par with that of the latter and picks at our suspension of disbelief, much to our entertainment.

 3. Kuyang (2024)

 ‘Kuyang’ is a folk horror drama directed by Yongki Ongestu.
 Like vampires ravaged Salem’s Lot, in this film, Kuyang, a scary creature (a flying head with entrails) from Indonesian folklore, has sent the residents of a remote Borneo town into a state of fear.
 It feeds on the blood of infants and women who have recently become mothers.
-In the film, Bimo (Dimas Aditya) and his pregnant wife Sriatun (Alyssa Abidin), who have just shifted to the place, become the latest targets of the creature.
-Both films establish an atmosphere of suspense and dread, which add to the overall narrative.
+Bimo (Dimas Aditya) and his pregnant wife Sriatun (Alyssa Abidin), who have just shifted to the place, become the latest targets of the creature.
+Both films establish an atmosphere of suspense and dread, which add to the overall narrative, not to mention the thirst for blood of the evil entity to survive, which establishes a connection underscored by survival between Ongestu’s Kuyang and Dauberman’s vampires.

 2. 30 Days of Night (2007)

 David Slade’s ‘30 Days of Night’ shares a lot of its setting with the titular film and is set in an Alaskan town that is terrorized by vampires every year during its 30-day polar night (complete darkness for 30 days).
 It is based on the eponymous comic book miniseries by Steve Niles and Ben Templesmith.
 The film follows Sheriff Eben Oleson (Josh Hartnett), who has to protect his estranged wife, Stella (Melissa George), from the ruthless vampires who have already begun their hunt.
 How the two, along with a group of people, try to survive the “darkness” until the sun rises again is what we find out in this horror drama.
-Delving into the dark vampire tropes, both ‘30 Days of Night’ and ‘Salem’s Lot’ showcase true-to-form “absence of light” scenarios, and herein lies their similarity.
+Delving into the dark vampire tropes, both ‘30 Days of Night’ and ‘Salem’s Lot’ showcase true-to-form “absence of light” scenarios while subtly balancing revealing the vampires and making us feel their presence, almost like a game of peekaboo.

 1. The Wailing (2016)